 - if disclosure is necessary to prevent a serious threat to public health or the life of another individual.

-8.75Further guidance can be found on the Privacy Commissioner's website.
+8.85Further guidance can be found on the Office of the Privacy Commissioner website.

 Role of the Privacy Commissioner